TiermoInvin/Lively/README.md

 # Feature Ideas
+- Backwards compatibility to older, unsupported devices so that people can make use of - what would other wise be - e-waste.
+    - Maybe decreasing in features in order to accomodate them.
 - Premium features from other apps made open-source and free
 - Import from Strong, Strava, Macrofactor, etc.
 - Export in plain-text (Markdown) and .csv or new FOSS file format specifically for fitness.